Randomness-free Detection of Non-projective Measurements: Qubits & beyond: Detecting Qutrit Non-projective Measurements

 \subsubsection{Simulability of target correlation}

 \begin{theo} When using identical qutrit projective simulable measurement on a bipartite state with local operational dimension $3$, it is impossible to obtain correlation in $T[2,3,5]$. \end{theo}

-\begin{proof} From theorem \ref{theo:classicalcorr}, any correlation that can be obtained using projective simulable measurement on a bipartite qutrit state can also be obtained from a three-level classically correlated system.
+\begin{proof} From theorem \ref{theo:classicalcorr}, correlations obtained using projective simulable measurement on a bipartite qutrit state can also be obtained using a three-level classically correlated system.
 We can assume that the initial shared state is classically correlated which is denoted as $\omega_{A,B}^{Cl}=(\lambda_{ij})_{i,j=0,1,2}$ such that $\sum_{i,j=0}^2 \lambda_{ij}$ and $\lambda_{ij}\ge 0$.
-A general local stochastic map for both parties is given as follows:
+A local stochastic map for both parties is given as follows:

 such that